 In a sense, therefore, statistics are the "eyes" and "ears" of policy developers, policy advocates, decision-makers, planners, legislators, programme managers and all other development agents at all levels.
-At the Office of the Prime Minister, we have found statistics particularly useful not only in the preparation of overall Government Annual Performance Reports but ion informing policy and decision making processes.
+At the Office of the Prime Minister, statistics particularly useful not only in the preparation of overall Government Annual Performance Reports but also in informing policy and decision making processes.